The Voice Brasil season 13

 The thirteenth season of the Brazilian reality television series The Voice Brasil premiered on October 6, 2025, at 10:30 p.m.
 (BRT) on SBT, with a simultaneous stream on Disney+.
 This season marks the show's first airing on SBT following its cancellation by TV Globo in 2023.

+On December 22, 2025, Thiago Garcia, from Team Mumu, won the competition with 41.76% of the public vote, followed by runner-up Bell Éter (Team Duda), third place Jamah (Team Péricles), and fourth place Jade Salles (Team Matheus & Kauan).
+With this victory, Mumuzinho won his first title in the adult version of the program.
+Furthermore, he became the second coach in the adult version, after Michel Teló, to win his debut season.
+Mumuzinho also became the third coach in the program's history to win both the adult and children's versions (he was the winning coach of The Voice Kids season 8), following Carlinhos Brown and Teló.

 Overview

 Development

 After several rumours, it was revealed on March 14, 2025, that the series would return for its thirteenth season.
 On April 15, the reboot was officially unveiled by SBT's CEO Daniela Beyruti.
 Later, on July 18, 2025, the network confirmed that production had begun, with filming commencing on September 2, 2025.

 This season debuts a new stage design and expands the broadcast format.
 Following the television airing on SBT, episodes and exclusive extras, including guest performances, new coach–contestant interactions and reaction videos, stream on Disney+.